 But fear not – it’s easy to travel to Las Vegas by yourself, have a blast and meet a lot of good people, if you follow these simple tips.

-Is Vegas safe in general?
 It’s pretty much as safe as any other city in the US.
 There is police in the street, hotels have security, night clubs have bouncers, and casinos have security cameras.
-But that does not mean that you can get away with walking around in a mini skirt with a purse in your hand!
+But that does not mean anything goes!

 - Arrive in Vegas during the day.
 Although the city is well lit, you don’t want to be wandering around parking lots, taxi stands or bus stops in the dark.

-- Hotels in Vegas are usually huge, and it can take a very long time to walk to your room.
+- Hotels in Vegas are usually huge, and it can take a long time to walk to your room.
 Walking alone can present additional challenges.
 When booking a room, try to ask for one closer to the elevator so you don’t have to walk far.
-But not too close, because you don’t want to be woken up by drunk revellers coming back from a nightclub at 5:00 am!
+But not too close, because you don’t want to be woken up by drunk revelers coming back from a nightclub at 5:00 am!

 - Have copies of all your travel documents – keep them in a separate place.

 - If you rented a car, do not walk alone to the parking lot at night.
 Ask hotel security or anyone working at a place where you are to walk you to your car.
-Tip them - $2-$3 dollars will do.
+Tip them – $5 dollars will do.

 - Free shows in Vegas always attract crowds, so always keep an eye on your purse and hold it close if you are going to a free show.